dyoseloff/dyoseloff.github.io/_posts/2017-01-18-time-series-plots.markdown

 {% endhighlight %}
 ![data plot](/assets/TS1/image2.png)

 The transformed data now appears to have a constant variance around 6.
-Additionally, there are no obvisous issues with the variance.
+Additionally, there are no obvious issues with the variance.
 The transformation was a success because the data now looks stationary.

 Now that the data has been corrected to behave stationary, we can identify a model looking at the autocorrelation(ACF) and partial autocorrelation functions(PACF).
-Keep in mind only the ACF and PACF graphs otained from the transformed data are useful because they have been corrected.
-Note, the first line of code displays the graphs side by side for convienience.
+Keep in mind only the ACF and PACF graphs obtained from the transformed data are useful because they have been corrected.
+Note, the first line of code displays the graphs side by side for convenience.
 {% highlight r %}
 par(mfrow=c(1,2))
 acf(newsunspot, main="Transformed sunspots.year")